Fred Sullivan: Trial by Jury and death

 Sullivan next joined the company of Selina Dolaro at the Royalty Theatre, opening on 30 January 1875 in the role of Don Andres, the British Viceroy, in Offenbach's La Périchole.
-Richard D'Oyly Carte was manager of the theatre for Dolaro, and when one of La Péricholes companion pieces proved weak, Carte asked Gilbert to collaborate with Arthur Sullivan to write a one-act piece, Trial by Jury, for the theatre.
-Gilbert and Sullivan wrote the role of the Learned Judge for Fred Sullivan, and Trial by Jury opened at the Royalty 25 March 1875.
+Richard D'Oyly Carte was manager of the theatre for Dolaro, and when one of La Péricholes companion pieces proved weak, Carte asked Gilbert to collaborate with Arthur Sullivan to write a one-act piece for the theatre.
+Gilbert and Sullivan wrote the role of the Learned Judge in the opera Trial by Jury for Fred Sullivan, and it opened at the Royalty on 25 March 1875.
 Fred also continued to play Don Andres.
+The role of Judge became the one for which Fred Sullivan was most famous.

 Sullivan was made up for the role of the Learned Judge to look like the Lord Chief Justice, Sir Alexander Cockburn.
 The first-night critics reserved especial praise for his performance: "The greatest 'hit' was made by Mr. F. Sullivan, whose blending of official dignity, condescension, and, at the right moment, extravagant humour, made the character of the Judge stand out with all requisite prominence, and added much to the interest of the piece."
 The Times concurred: "Mr. F. Sullivan's impersonation of the learned and impressionable Judge deserves a special word of praise for its quiet and natural humour."
-Sullivan's performance was the hit of the show.
+The Yorkshire Herald thought that the authors "owed much of the success" of Trial to Sullivan's "clever", "refined" and tasteful portrayal of the character.
+Sullivan's performance was the hit of the show, and his role established the pattern for the later comic "patter" roles" that became famous in the Savoy operas.
+The Gilbert and Sullivan scholar Reginald Allen wrote that the role "was a triumph" for Sullivan, who had not previously "shown his true potential as a comedian."
 F. C. Burnand wrote of him: "Fred Sullivan, Arthur's brother, was one of the most naturally comic little men I ever came across.
 He, too, was a first-rate practical musician. ...
 As he was the most absurd person, so was he the very kindliest.
 The brothers were devoted to each other".